JoshMorrison99/my-nuceli-templates/README.md

 ## kanboard-default-login
 Kanboard is project management software that focuses on the Kanban methodology.
 It has around 7k stars on GitHub.
 Default Login is admin:admin.
 Created a pull request to main repository.
 - https://github.com/projectdiscovery/nuclei-templates/pull/6435

+## nexus-detect
+Through some google dorking I found that a lot of companies host their nexus repositories at the /nexus endpoint.
+I added the line to check that endpoint.